Supreme War Command

-The Supreme War Command (Oberste Kriegsleitung, OKL; initially the Joint Supreme War Command (Gemeinsame Oberste Kriegsleitung)) was a military headquarters established on 7 September 1916 to exert command over all of the armed forces of the Central Powers in the First World War.
-The creation of the command had been discussed by German political figures by mid-1916 but was implemented at the request of Paul von Hindenburg and Erich Ludendorff who were appointed to effective command of the German Army on 29 August.
-Key ally Austria-Hungary was split on the matter but eventually agreed to the proposal on 3 September.
+The Supreme War Command (Oberste Kriegsleitung, OKL; initially the Joint Supreme War Command (Gemeinsame Oberste Kriegsleitung)) was a military headquarters established on 7 September 1916, to exert command over all of the armed forces of the Central Powers in the First World War.
+The creation of the command had been discussed by German political figures by mid-1916 but was implemented at the request of Paul von Hindenburg and Erich Ludendorff, who were appointed to effective command of the Imperial German Army on 29 August.
+Germany's key ally Austria-Hungary was ambivalent on the matter but eventually agreed to the proposal on 3 September.
 The other two Central Powers, Bulgaria and the Ottoman Empire, formally agreed at a conference on 6 September and the OKL was established the following day.